Alternative dispute resolution

 c.
 What will happen following the conclusion of an ADR process.

 Section 34E(3) provides an exemption to the inadmissibility of evidence of things said or done at an ADR process by allowing the admission of a case appraisal report or a neutral evaluation report in the absence of an objection from either party.

 Section 34F permits a member who has conducted an ADR process to subsequently sit on a hearing of the matter unless a party objects.

 Section 60(1A) provides that an alternative dispute resolution practitioner has, in the performance of his or her duties as an alternative dispute resolution practitioner the same protection and immunity as a Justice of the High Court.
 Section 60(4) defines an "alternative dispute resolution practitioner" as a person who conducts an alternative dispute resolution process under Division 3 of Part IV.

-The Tribunal has developed a Referral Policy and process models for the different forms of ADR to assist members, officers and parties to understand how the new processes will be implemented:
+The AAT has a Referral Policy, guidelines and process models for the different forms of ADR to assist members, officers and parties to understand how ADR is implemented in the AAT: